briansimiyuj/doctor-appointment-app/README.md

         1. Retrieve `selectedNote` and `closeModal` from the Notes Tab Context
         2. Reuse the ModalHeader component and pass `title` and `closeModal` as props
+        3. Create a LiveChat component and pass `selectedNote` as prop

   ### Medical History Tab Component